 One of the essential tasks in personalized advertising is to predict users' demographics (gender and age) using behavioral data.
 A good predictive model is necessary for data-driven marketing decisions.
 To simplify the prediction of user ages, data scientists often first discretize ages into groups and then construct a multi-class classifier to predict age groups instead of exact ages \citep{talkingdata2016}.
 However, the discretization step is heuristic and unjustified.
 Here we use ITCA to determine age groups in a principled, data-driven way.

 We apply ITCA to the TalkingData mobile user demographics\footnote{The dataset is available at \url{https://www.kaggle.com/c/talkingdata-mobile-user-demographics}}, a public dataset of mobile phone users' behavioral data in China.
 Specifically, the dataset contains users' app usage, mobile device properties, genders, and ages.
 Our goal is to predict a user's gender and age from mobile device and app usage.

 In detail, we discretize male users' ages into $17$ ordinal groups encoded as M20$-$, M20--21, \dots, M48--49, and M50$+$ (where M20$-$, M20--21, and M50$+$ indicate male users whose ages are $<20$, $\ge 20$ \& $< 21$, and $\ge 50$, respectively).
 Similarly, we divide female users into $17$ ordinal age groups: F20$-$, F20--21, \dots, F48--49, and F50$+$.
 Together, we have $K_0=34$ classes to start with.
 We use one-hot encoding to convert users' mobile devices and app usage data into $818$ features; after deleting the users with zero values in all features, we retain $n=23{,}556$ users.
-Then we use XGBoost \citep{Chen2016a} as the classification algorithm for its successes on similar prediction tasks in Kaggle competitions (see Supplementary Material Section~\ref{sec:user} for details of data processing and algorithm training procedures).
+Then we use XGBoost \citep{Chen2016a} as the classification algorithm for its successes on similar prediction tasks in Kaggle competitions (see Supplementary Material Section~3.3 for details of data processing and algorithm training procedures).

 Since $30$ out of the $34$ classes are exact ages, it is intuitively too challenging to accurately predict the $34$ classes simply from users' phone devices and app usage.
 This is indeed the case, reflected by the low accuracy ($<0.35$) of XGBoost (Figure \ref{fig:talking_data}).
 Hence, we use ITCA with the greedy search strategy to combine the $34$ ordinal classes into coarser, more meaningful age groups from the prediction perspective.
 Note that we add the constraint for not combining a male class with a female class .